Thursday, November 12, 2020

 Please feel free to leave a comment, share this with your friends, post it on social media.
 (Comments are monitored, so if you have an ulterior motive, don’t bother.)

-Bill K. Underwood is a columnist and author of three Bible-friendly novels and the non-fiction book “99 Ways to Fire Your Boss”, all available at Amazon.com.
-You can help support this site by purchasing a book.
+Bill K. Underwood is a columnist and author several books, all available at Amazon.com.
+You can help support this site by purchasing one of his books.

 Wednesday, September 30, 2020